hogeschool/Development-8/Readers/unit2.md

  let (stringify : 'a -> string) = fun (x : 'a) -> string x
  ```

  This means that the function `stringify` is generic with respect to the type parameter `'a`.
-Note that the language distinguishes between non\-generic and generic types by checking if they are preceeded by an apostrophe, thus `'string` denotes a generic type called `string` and `string` (without the apostrophe) is the built\-in type for strings.
+Note that the language distinguishes between non\-generic and generic types by checking if they are preceeded by an apostrophe, thus `'string` denotes a generic type called `'string` and `string` (without the apostrophe) is the built\-in type for strings.

 ## Basic Data Structures in F\#